FOSSCharlie/chkt/README.md

 Keep it dumb, keep it simple - if you're writing complex code to solve a simple problem here, you're probably doing it wrong.

+## License

+Snippitor is free software, licensed under the **GNU General Public License v3.0** (or, at your option, any later version).
+See the LICENSE, file for the full text.

+## Disclaimer

+This software is provided **"as is"**, without warranty of any kind, express or implied - see sections 15-16 of the LICENSE for the exact legal terms. **You use this applet entirely at your own risk.** Given that Snippitor works by watching keystrokes system-wide in order to detect triggers, please read the "Known limitations" section above